 So here are the five things I don't want you to say to a childless woman.
 Or me:

 Unless a woman chooses to be childless, she doesn't feel lucky at all.
 You, Mom and Dad, may feel burdened by cares or worries, or haven't gotten to do everything you wanted to do because you have children.
 For those who have wanted a child, well, we just don't feel so lucky sometimes.
 Perhaps it's a case of the grass looking greener elsewhere?

 What can't I understand?
 That a child needs nurturing and love?
 That their needs are endless?
 That a child needs discipline?
 That a child needs to have boundaries and rules?

 What part can't I relate to?
 Yes, I can understand.
 Try me!

 Technically, that's true.
 I am not encumbered by children in that regard.
 However, there are responsibilities that still come my way.
-Whenever we went away, the dog required care, feeding and nurturing, along with visits to the bathroom, similar to what babies and young children need.
+Whenever we go away, the dog requires care, feeding and nurturing, along with visits to the bathroom, similar to what babies and young children need.
 That where caring babysitters come in handy.
 I scoured Yelp recommendations for reputable dog-sitting services in my area.
 This was MY baby, after all.
-The good folks at Out-U-Go provided Duke with the nurturing and care he needs.
+The good folks at Out-U-Go provide Duke with the nurturing and care he needs.

 You Can Do What You Want With Your Money

 Again, technically true.
 I don't have to save for a child's education.
 I don't have to buy new clothes every school year.
 You invest in what you think will bring you long-lasting happiness and success.